-William Andrew Clark made his fortune through copper mining first and quickly expanded into other business ventures.
+William Andrew Clark made his fortune through copper mining first and quickly expanded into other business ventures fueled by those copper earnings as electricity and telephone lines went up all over.
 He grew up poor and failed in several mining business attempts before studying mining back east and then returning with a knowledge of how the process actually worked.
 He did so well with copper mines and smelting facilities the second time around that he bought sugar plantations, financed an 1,100-mile railway to Salt Lake City, and built a big ranch in a remote part of Nevada that became Las Vegas.

 When he built the Copper King Mansion in Butte in the 1880s, his aims were to make a grand statement and to spare no expense in the process.
 The cost was equivalent to $7 million in today’s dollars, which was reportedly less than he earned in a week.
 Each room displays the kind of craftsmanship that’s increasingly rare in today’s buildings and materials imported from around the world.
 On the first floor, where you meet if you’re coming in for a tour, there’s a parlor, a billiard room, a grand dining room, kitchen, and hallways filled with antiques.
 You see a carved mahogany fireplace, an embossed leather ceiling, original parquet floors, and “back up plan” dual chandeliers powered by both electric and gas.